-Occupied in the former Standard Chartered Tower building on the busy intersection of Jalan Sultan Ismail and Jalan Raja Chulan, the AIA Building is newly refurbished and upgraded prime Grade A office building.
-Completed in 1990, the 46-storey tower also had major uplift works involving its exterior and interior back in 2004.
+Occupied in the former Standard Chartered Tower building on the busy intersection of Jalan Sultan Ismail and Jalan Raja Chulan, the AIA Building is a newly refurbished and upgraded prime Grade A office building.
+The structure was built earlier in 1990, while in 2004, another major uplift work involved exterior and interior areas were completed.

 Also known as Shahzan Insas Tower when it was opened, the tower stands out from the rest in the vicinity of the Golden Triangle district with its slender vertical form constituted by five staggering rectangular planes.
 Featuring the late-modernism architectural style, the plain concrete facade is further enhanced by the bluish vertical glass curtain wall.